carlespoles/DSCI6051-student/transfer_learning/Instructions.md

 ![Monitor dataflow](images/flow-4.jpg)

-## The "tasty/not-tasty" image classification task

-Just for fun, we'll show how we can train our NN to decide whether images are of 'huggable' or 'not huggable' things.

-So, we'll use a training set of images that have been sorted into two categories -- whether or not one would want to hug the object in the photo.
-(Thanks to Julia Ferraioli for this dataset).

-The 'hugs' does not have a large number of images, but as we will see, prediction on new images still works surprisingly well.
-This shows the power of 'bootstrapping' the pre-trained Inception model.

-(This directory also includes some scripts that support training on a larger 'flowers classification' dataset too.)

-### 1. Image Preprocessing
+### 1. Image preprocessing details.

-We start with a set of labeled images in a Google Cloud Storage bucket, and preprocess them to extract the image features from the "bottleneck" layer -- essentially, the penultimate layer -- of the Inception network.
-To do this, we load the saved Inception model and its variable values into TensorFlow, and run each image through that model.
-(This model has been open-sourced by Google).
+Preprocessing means that we extract an image features from the "bottleneck" layer which is the penultimate layer of the Inception network.
+This is achieved by loading the saved Inception model and its variable values into TensorFlow, and run each image through that model, which has been open-sourced by Google).

-More specifically, we process each image to produce its feature representation (also known as an *embedding*) in the form of a k-dimensional vector of floats (in our case, 2,048 dimensions).
+Each image is processed to produce its feature representation (an *embedding*) which is a k-dimensional vector of floats (in our case, 2,048 dimensions).
 The preprocessing includes converting the image format, resizing images, and running the converted image through a pre-trained model to get the embeddings.

-The reason this approach is so effective for bootstrapping new image classification is that these 'bottleneck' embeddings contain a lot of high-level feature information useful to Inception for its own image classification.
+The reason this approach is so effective for bootstrapping new image classification is that these 'bottleneck' embeddings contain a lot of high-level feature information useful to InceptionV3 for its own image classification.

-Although processing images in this manner can be reasonably expensive, each image can be processed independently and in parallel, making this task a great candidate for Cloud Dataflow.

-**Important:** If you have not already, makes sure to follow [these instructions](https://github.com/amygdala/tensorflow-workshop/blob/master/TLDR_CLOUD_INSTALL.md#12-enable-the-necessary-apis) to enable the Cloud Dataflow API.

 #### 1.1 Deploy the preprocessing job to Cloud Dataflow